Why Social CRM for Small Businesses?

 Today’s consumer is social-savvy and is hyper-informed.
 She can express her opinion about anything to her entire range of friends and connections.
 He can find answers and information on almost anything within seconds thanks to the Internet.
 Fast, easy, and personalized is the new way to keep your customers happy, engaged, and loyal.
 Ramon Ray, of smallbiztechnology.com, nailed it when he wrote “Social CRM is the new mint on the pillow”.
 Will you be that hotel that doesn’t leave mints, or will you be the one remembered for your awesome customer care?

-Álvaro J. Soltero is an inbound marketer and blogger for Leaf, a Cambridge based tech company that provides a better way to run and grow small businesses.
-Leaf has developed an innovative mobile point-of-sale system and an intuitive business management platform.
-You can check out Leaf's Small Business Blog here. Álvaro also runs a social media blog for higher education called The Social U, ...
+Álvaro J. Soltero is an Content and Social Media Strategist for Leaf, a Cambridge based tech startup that provides a mobile point-of-sale system and an intuitive business management platform in the Cloud.
+You can check out Leaf's Small Business Blog here. Álvaro also runs a social media blog for higher education called The Social U, where he writes about privacy and networking using social ...

 Social Media Today